lettergram/vocalvoters.com/README.md

 password: <%= ENV['VOCALVOTERS_DATABASE_PASSWORD'] %>
 ```

+### Initial Setup

+1. Launch application, no users or organizations will be present
+2. Signup with a user account
+3. Log into database and make user admin (authenticate if you have not done so)
+4. Create an organization (e.g. "VocalVoters")
+5. Go to user profile and add to organization
+6. Create new letters

 ### Disclaimers

 None of the letters we host represent the opinions of the authors, creators, committers or even users of Vocal Voters.